Jim H

 Kotlin provides operator overloads for BigDecimal and BigInteger, so it isn't necessary to call methods like BigDecimal.add() and .multiply() explicitly.

-On other platforms, it is theoretically possible that integers use something other than Two's Complement arithmetic, but I have not heard of a modern processor that uses One's Complement or BCD, or anything even more extreme.
+On platforms other than the JVM, it is theoretically possible that integers use something other than Two's Complement arithmetic, but I have not heard of a modern processor that uses One's Complement or BCD, or anything even more extreme.

 Does anybody really know what time it is?
 (Does anybody really care?
 Is it 25 or 6 to 4?)